 You now have two white wires from the node.
 These are the courtesy and dome lamp returns.
 Solder both of these together and add a length of white wire to this node.
 Attach this to the BCM brown connector, pin A1.
 (Courtesy Light Control.)

 At this point, the BCM now turns on and controls the courtesy and dome lights.

-To deal with the A/C, I had to modify the Fiero circuit slightly.
+To deal with the A/C, I will need to modify the Fiero circuit slightly.
 Since I'm adapting a newer technology Delphi CVC-6 compressor to an older car, I need to make sure they play together nicely.
-This was easily accomplished.
-First, the stock Fiero pressure cycling switch isn't required.
+This will be easily accomplished.
+Here is the stock Fiero low pressure switch.

 I'm doing this because the Ecotec PCM will now control the compressor cycling operations.
 I will also add in the three-wire pressure sensor to the high side line near the compressor.
 This must be done for safety reasons.
 The PCM uses this sensor reading to determine how to control idle speeds, radiator fan operation and A/C compressor clutch operation when the A/C system is turned on.
 Note: the PCM will not enable the A/C clutch without having this sensor in place.
 From a safety stand point, this circuit also protects the A/C compressor.
 When you get into power enrichment, the PCM de-energizes the relay which turns off the compressor.
 Thus, saving it from over-speeding.

 I then made a little bracket to hold the antenna parallel to the ground.
 Seeing as I shaved the antenna hole in the fender, this was my solution.
 I'm sure it's not the greatest position for an antenna to be in, but I use the auxiliary input more than I listen to the radio.